WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 ![Cafe Allegro to General Assembly](assets/small-allegro_to_GA.png)

-**Talking Points**:
+**Talking points**:

-* Browser history mechanics are built for going **back** and **forward** between different pages (hello, arrows).
+* Browser history mechanics are built for going **back** and **forward** between different pages (using arrows).
 These actions are also available to us in JavaScript.
 We can write JavaScript programs that invoke `window.history.back()` and `window.history.forward()`.
-* Let's note specifically note what a "page" is.
-* For instance, moving from the Cafe Allegro page on wikipedia to the Seattle page.
-Note when the browser goes blank and loads a completely new page.
-Browsing pages on one site is like viewing different articles on Wikipedia - you haven't left the Wikipedia site; you're just looking at different pages on it.
-Browsing pages on different sites is like using a search engine to look up a restaurant, looking at Yelp's website, and then looking at a restaurant's official website.
-In this case, the browser is visiting different *pages* on different *sites*.
+* For instance, when moving from the Cafe Allegro page to the Seattle page on Wikipedia, the browser goes blank and loads a completely new page.
+Browsing pages on one site is like viewing different articles on Wikipedia — you haven't left the Wikipedia site; you're just looking at different pages on it.
+Meanwhile, browsing pages on different sites is like using a search engine to look up a restaurant, checking out the restaurant's reviews on Yelp's website, and then looking at the restaurant's official website.
+In this case, the browser is visiting different **pages** on different **sites**.
 * We can see the history of the pages we've visited by holding down the back button.
 * This seems pretty straightforward, right?
-However, the rise of recent approaches to websites - like React - broke old, traditional browser history mechanics and led to the introduction of new ways for websites to control what **back** and **forward** really mean.
+However, the rise of recent approaches to websites — like React — broke old, traditional browser history mechanics and led to the introduction of new ways for websites to control what **back** and **forward** really mean.
 * Let's explore.

 </aside>